marresgit/Dissimilate/README.md

 # Dissimilate
-Just a better way to print json from an api.
+This may be the ugliest way to print json from an api.
+But this is just for me i guess.